luca-commits/3DV-sdfdepth/README.md

 ```
 The execution of the previous code block takes around an hour.

+### 1. Install requirements

+Install requirements listed in the `requirements.txt` file.

 ### 2. Install Omnidata

 To be able to train the MonoSDF model, for each image in the KITTI dataset, we need corresponding surface normal maps.
 Since the surface normal maps themselves aren't part of the KITTI datasets, generating normal maps relies on the omnidata model.